valnub/Framework7-Upscroller-Plugin/README.md

 ## Ignore pages

 The Upscroller Plugin is included in every page you enter.
-If you want to ignore the upscroller plugin in some pages, you may now user the following parameter:
+If you want to ignore the upscroller plugin in some pages, you may now use the following parameter:

 ```javascript
 fw7App = new Framework7({